5 from 3 votes

 These Chocolate Peanut Butter Oatmeal Bars are loaded with a creamy filling and studded with chocolate chips.
 They’re rich, decadent and oh-so-yummy!

-Close-up of a Chocolate Peanut Butter Oatmeal Bar
+Close-up of a Chocolate Peanut Butter Oatmeal Bar.

 I love everything about these bars.
 The creamy filling, the rich chocolate chips, the buttery oatmeal bottom and top layers….it’s just a whole lotta good in one bar!!

 I tested this recipe so many times.
-I tested different ratios of flour and oatmeal, different fillings (chocolate and peanut butter), and a handful of different baking temperatures/times.
-Honestly, it got to the point where my husband said "are you just testing these again because you wanna eat them??"
-Busted.
+I started with my chocolate revel bars recipe then tested different ratios of flour and oatmeal, different fillings, and a handful of different baking temperatures/times.

-Stack of Chocolate Peanut Butter Oatmeal Bars, one with a bite out of it
+Stack of Chocolate Peanut Butter Oatmeal Bars, one with a bite out of it.

 How do you make Chocolate Peanut Butter Oatmeal Bars?